shivamgopchade/CovidTracking/README.md

 However,the prj is not still completed.UI needs to be completed.
 Due to my own time constraints,I will be doing it later.
 Thanks!!

+(edit on 23-12-2021)
+The above drawbacks has been removed.